angr/angr.io/content/blog/java_angr.md

    return (n>>1) + 1;
 }
 ```
-Java code and native C code communicate using the JNI interface.

-Let's create, using `angr`, a function able to compute the 3 response values, given the 5 random challenge values.
+Let's create, using angr, a function able to compute the 3 response values, given the 5 random challenge values.
-First of all we need to create an `angr` project.
+First of all we need to create an angr `Project`.
 ```Python
 binary_path = os.path.join(self_dir, "bin/service.jar")
 jni_options = {'jni_libs': ['libnotfun.so']}
 project = angr.Project(binary_path, main_opts=jni_options)
 ```
-As you can see, we manually specify that the `jar` file uses a native library `linotfun.so`.
+As you can see, we manually specify that the `jar` file uses a native library, `libnotfun.so`.
 We then set up a few hooks.
 Since these hooks are in Java, we specify their addresses using the class `SootMethodDescriptor`.

 ```Python
 project.hook(SootMethodDescriptor(class_name="java.util.Random", name="nextInt", params=('int',)).address(), Random_nextInt())
 project.hook(SootMethodDescriptor(class_name="java.lang.Integer", name="valueOf", params=('int',)).address(), Dummy_valueOf())